Graphical modelling of multivariate time series: Global Markov properties

 \begin{definition}[Global Granger-causal Markov property] Let $X_V$ be a stationary process and let $G=(V,E)$ be a mixed graph.
 Then $X_V$ satisfies the {\em global Granger-causal Markov property} (GC) with respect to $G$ if, for all disjoint subsets $A$, $B$, and $S$ of $V$, the following conditions hold: \begin{romanlist} \item if every $B$-pointing path in $G$ between $A$ and $B$ is $p$-blocked given $S\cup B$ then

 \item if every extended bi-pointing path in $G$ between $A$ and $B$ is $p$-blocked given $A\cup B\cup S$ then

 \end{romanlist} \end{definition}

 From the definition, it is immediately clear by setting $S=V\without(A\cup B)$ that the global Granger-causal Markov property entails the block-recursive Granger-causal Markov property.
-The following theorem shows that in fact, under conditions (M) and (P), the two Granger-causal Markov properties are equivalent; thus, the global Granger-causal Markov property may be employed to discuss the dynamic relationships implied by a graphical time series model defined in terms of the block-recursive Granger-causal Markov property.
+The following theorem shows that in fact, under condition (S), the two Granger-causal Markov properties are equivalent; thus, the global Granger-causal Markov property may be employed to discuss the dynamic relationships implied by a graphical time series model defined in terms of the block-recursive Granger-causal Markov property.

 \begin{theorem} Let $X_V$ be a stationary process and let $G=(V,E)$ be a mixed graph.
 Then $X_V$ satisfies the block-recursive Granger-causal Markov property with respect to $G$ if and only if $X_V$ satisfies the global Granger-causal Markov property with respect to $G$. \end{theorem}